? and the Mysterians: Formation and "96 Tears"

-The band members were children of migrant farmers who settled in Michigan.
+The band members were children of Mexican migrant farmers who settled in Michigan.
 The original trio, consisting of Larry Borjas (guitar), Robert Martinez (drums), and Bobby Balderrama (lead guitar), encountered one another and were motivated by surf rock bands and instrumentalists like Link Wray and Duane Eddy to form a group in 1962.
-The band played locally with the same line-up until the influence of the British Invasion with groups stressing lead vocals and dynamic stage performances.
+The band played locally with the same lineup until the influence of the British Invasion with groups stressing lead vocals and dynamic stage performances.
 Rudy Martinez, aka Question Mark, was known for his dancing ability and was suggested to the band as he was Robert Martinez's brother.
-Question Mark was an eccentric figure, publicly stating that his soul had originated from Mars and that he once walked on Earth with the dinosaurs. "?" quickly cemented himself as the group's creative force, and they began to develop a blend of gritty rock and roll and pop rock with a repertoire that encompassed compositions penned by The Beatles and The Rolling Stones.
-To correspond with the new line-up, the band took the name ? and The Mysterians, which was inspired by the 1957 science fiction film The Mysterians.
+Question Mark was an eccentric figure, publicly stating that his soul had originated from Mars and that he once walked on Earth with the dinosaurs. "?" quickly cemented himself as the group's creative force, and they began to develop a blend of gritty rock and roll and pop rock with a repertoire that encompassed compositions penned by the Beatles and the Rolling Stones.
+To correspond with the new lineup, the band took the name ? and the Mysterians, which was inspired by the 1957 science fiction film The Mysterians.
 When the band recruited keyboard player Frank Rodriguez, who was a part of another local group, the Trespassers, it was pivotal in Question Mark and the Mysterians' overall sound, especially in their song "96 Tears".